Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

 -  **Total Profit:** Net profit generated after deducting total cost from total revenue.
 -  **Profit Margin (%):** Percentage of revenue retained as profit after costs.

-## Tools
--  **Microsoft Excel**: Excel Serves as the core plaatform for analysis, automation, and dashboard delivery. it enables a solution that samll and medium businesses can adopt easily.
--  **Power Query**: Power Query is used to automate data consolidation and standardization.
-This allows the latest monthly data to be included in the analysis with a single refresh.
--  **Pivot Tables & Charts**: Pivot tales and chart power all KPIs and visuals in the dashboard.
-They ensure metrics update dynamically as the underlying data changes.
--  **VBA**: VBA is used only to enchanse usability by toggling the dashboards between Revenue and Profit views.

 ## Scalability & Use Cases
 This solution is ideal for small and medium businesses with monthly datasets of 1000 to 50,000 rows, where Excel remains efficient and easy to maintain.